 Master's Degrees in Emergency Management

-There are at least 40 master's degree programs that focus on emergency management in the United States.
+There are at least 40 Master's degree programs that focus on emergency management in the United States.
 These programs prepare students for leadership positions in the field by developing critical thinking, management, and communication skills.

-What are the education costs associated with earning an emergency management master's degree?
+What are the education costs associated with earning an emergency management Master's degree?

-The average cost of a master's degree in emergency management can run anywhere from $11,000 per year at a public college ($916 per credit hour) to $25,000 per year ($2,083 per credit hour) at private institutions.
-A five-year combined bachelor's and master's program is an excellent option for earning a bachelor's degree while paying only one year's worth of additional tuition.
+The average cost of a Master's degree in emergency management can run anywhere from $11,000 per year at a public college ($916 per credit hour) to $25,000 per year ($2,083 per credit hour) at private institutions.
+A five-year combined Bachelor's and Master's program is an excellent option for earning a Bachelor's degree while paying only one year's worth of additional tuition.
 If you've already earned a graduate certificate, contact the school you'd like to attend to ask about transfer credit.

 What are the entry requirements for graduate programs in emergency management?

-Applicants must have at least a bachelor's degree.
-Most programs only admit applicants who have worked in emergency management, such as fire fighters, police officers, military personnel, EMTs, and disaster planning professionals.
+Applicants must have at least a Bachelor's degree.
+Most programs only admit applicants who have worked in emergency management, such as firefighters, police officers, military personnel, EMTs, and disaster planning professionals.
 Some programs in this field do not require GRE/GMAT scores.

-What coursework is required for an emergency management master's degree?
+What coursework is required for an emergency management Master's degree?

 Coursework typically emphasizes emergency management planning and mitigation, disaster response, business continuity, and organizational leadership.
-Most are professional master's degrees that focus on applied work.
-Professional master's programs generally require a capstone research project, rather than a thesis.
+Most are professional Master's degrees that focus on applied work.
+Professional Master's programs generally require a capstone research project, rather than a thesis.

-What are my employment options with a master's degree in emergency management?
+What are my employment options with a Master's degree in emergency management?

 School Spotlight

-California State University
+California State University - California

-California State University, Long Beach offers a Master of Science in Emergency Services Administration for practicing professionals seeking promotion to managerial and administrative positions.
+California State University, Long Beach, offers a Master of Science in Emergency Services Administration for practicing professionals seeking promotion to managerial and administrative positions.
 The faculty are emergency services professionals who teach students to prepare for and respond to all types of emergencies that may occur in workplaces and communities.
 Students conduct independent research, consult with industry experts, and develop fundamental communication, managerial, and analytical skills.
 The degree program is available online in its entirety.

 Doctoral Programs in Emergency Management